 - 2 tablespoons minced fresh parsley

-- In a skillet over medium heat, saute garlic in butter for 1 minute.
-Add shrimp; cook for 4-5 minutes or until pink.
-Using a slotted spoon, transfer shrimp to a greased 11-in. x 7-in. baking dish; set aside and keep warm.
+- Preheat oven to 350°.
+In a large skillet, heat butter over medium heat; saute garlic until tender, about 1 minute.
+Add shrimp; cook and stir just until shrimp turns pink, 3-4 minutes.
+Using a slotted spoon, transfer shrimp to a greased 11x7-in. baking dish.

-- Add wine to the skillet; bring to a boil.
-Cook and stir for 5 minutes or until sauce is reduced.
-Pour over shrimp; top with cheese and parsley.
-Bake, uncovered, at 350° for 10 minutes or until cheese is melted.
+- Add wine to skillet; bring to a boil.
+Cook and stir 5 minutes; pour over shrimp.
+Sprinkle with cheese and parsley.
+Bake, uncovered, until cheese is melted, 8-10 minutes.
 Yield: 6 servings.

 Reviews for Shrimp Monterey

 "Excellent.
 Peeling and deveining the shrimp weren't my favorite part but we picked up fresh shrimp at the docks while the boats came in when we were on vacation at the beach.
 It doesn't get much better than that."

 "I made this a couple of months ago and loved it.
 Making it again tonight.
 Yummo!"